tonyngo-1/python_work/virustotal_api_usage/readme.md

-# urlscan.io API usage
+# VirusTotal API usage

-This project utilizes the [urlscan.io](urlscan.io) API to parse for a dictionary object which contains results from the requests library.
+This project utilizes the [VirusTotal](virustotal.com) API to parse for a dictionary object which contains results pulled from the official VirusTotal library.

 ## Reasoning:

 In security, a large portion of work revolves around parsing and figuring out how to interface an API with SOAR platforms to enhance data (i.e. XSOAR, Archer, etc..)
-I wanted to present a challenge to myself to utilize the urlscan.io API without pulling down a third party library, and just utilizing the requests library from Python.
+This project utilizes the VirusTotal Official Library, which will be graciously provided for us (in some cases) for ease of use in python.

 ## Requirements: